 How To Can Sweet Potatoes

-jars of sweet potato cubes.
+canned jar of sweet potato cubes.

 Equipment

-• Large pot with steaming attachment (optional)
+• Large pot with steaming attachment (a large pot with a colander inside will also work)

 • Mason jars